sirkamar/AROLib/README.md

 rnew<String>("Text")->toUpperCase();
 ```

-The ARM facility also provides a garbage collector that is responsible for the automatic deallocation of memory when
-it determines that no active references to an object remains within an application.
-As such users of the ARO Library
-should _never_ explicitly use the **delete** operator on any class object defined by or derived from a class in
-the library.
 The ARM facility is included as a part of the ARO Core.

 ## Reference Type Redefinition